KollaRajesh/aztd-Dotnet/Samples/1.OverviewOfDotnetUtility/Readme.md

   1. Open your .NET Core solution file in Visual Studio Code.
   2. Open the Debug view by clicking on the Debug icon in the left-hand menu.
-  3. Click on the gear icon to open the launch.json file.
+  3. Create the launch.json file.
   4. In the launch.json file, add the following configuration:

 ```json